rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

 Uncaught TypeError: $(...).myJqueryPlugin is not a function
 ```

 Assuming you installed it correctly, there could be a few explanations.
-In this post, we'll look one possible reason: with Webpack, your jQuery plugin doesn't need jQuery.
+In this post, we'll look one possible reason: with Webpack, your jQuery plugin _might_ not need jQuery.

 > [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using Webpack with Rails.